PhilippeR26/Cairo1JS/doc/walletAPIspec.md

 ```
 ### Behavior :
 - If the user accepted to sign, the response type is the signature.
-- If the user rejected to sign, the function throw an error.
+- If an error occurred in the network, fails with Error 163 "An unexpected error occurred".
-- If the message is inconsistent, the wallet authorize only to decline the signature.
+- If declined by the user, fails with Error 113 "User refused the operation".
 ### Example :
 ```typescript
 const myTypedData: TypedData = {